What is a running head?

 Follow our five do’s and don’ts when creating your APA Style running head:

-- Do TYPE YOUR RUNNING HEAD IN UPPERCASE LIKE THIS.
+2. Do TYPE IT IN UPPERCASE LIKE THIS.
 Shout out your awesome research to the world!

-- Don’t just use the first few words of your title by default.
-The first few words often make a great running head, but not always.
-Pick the best words to communicate your key idea:
+5. Don’t just use the first few words of your title by default.
+The first few words often work well, but not always.
+Pick the best words to communicate your key idea.

-- Consider this title: “‘What, Me Worry?’
+Consider this title: “‘What, Me Worry?’
 The Cultural Legacy of Alfred E. Neuman.”
-We could use the quippy first three words as our running head, but “THE CULTURAL LEGACY OF ALFRED E. NEUMAN,” although less original, provides more information.
+We could use the quippy first three words, but “THE CULTURAL LEGACY OF ALFRED E. NEUMAN,” although less original, provides more information.

 How to insert a running head in MS Word

-- On page 1, type “Running head:” (note the colon!) followed by your running head in all caps.
+On page 1, type “Running head:” (note the colon!) followed by your shortened title in all caps.
 You want the text to be positioned on the left side of the page.
-If you wrote a paper entitled “Editarians Resources as a Pathway to Nirvana,” your running head on the first page would look like this:
+If the title of your paper was “Editarians Resources as a Pathway to Nirvana,” your running head on the first page would look like this:

 - In the Header & Footer Tools Tab, click Next to jump to the header on page 2.

-- On this page, type the running head in all caps without “Running head:” preceding it, like this:
+- On this page, type the shortened title in all caps without “Running head:” preceding it, like this:

 How to check character count in MS Word

-Curious to know how to check your character count to be sure your APA running head is no more than 50 characters?
+Curious to know how to check your character count to be sure you have not exceeded the 50-character limit?